dwilkie/carrierwave_direct/README.md

 The `key` is the most important piece of information as we can use it for validating the file extension, downloading the file from S3, processing it and re-uploading it.

-If you're using ActiveRecord, CarrierWaveDirect will by default validate the file extension based off your `extension_white_list` in your uploader.
-See the [CarrierWave readme](https://github.com/jnicklas/carrierwave) for more info.
+If you're using ActiveRecord, CarrierWaveDirect can validate the file extension based off your `extension_white_list` in your uploader.
+See the [CarrierWave readme](https://github.com/jnicklas/carrierwave) and the Validations section below for more info.
 You can then use the helper `filename_valid?` to check if the filename is valid. e.g.

 ```ruby
 class UsersController < ApplicationController